Using Showdown with and without jQuery

 textarea.onkeyup = function() {

-preview.innerHTML = converter(eTextarea.value);
+preview.innerHTML = convert(eTextarea.value);

 };

-// Trigger the `onkeyup` event
+// Trigger the `onkeyup` event.

 textarea.onkeyup.call(eTextarea);